leonmavr/leonmavr.github.io/_posts/2024-06-10-Swains-histogram-backprojection.md

 , where $n$ is the number of bins and $i$ each bin.
 Obviously intersection ranges from 0 to 1.
-This expression may look complicated but if we can scale (downsample) the image histogram to be the same size as the model histogram, i.e.
+This expression may look complicated but if we can scale (downsample) the image histogram to be the same size as the model histogram and then re-normalise it, i.e. if

 $\sum\limits\_{i=0}^n H(I)\_i = \sum\limits\_{i=0}^n H(M)\_i$